0

 In 2016, the Canadian government launched public consultations into the possibility of opening prison farms.
 Evolve Our Prison Farms emerged as part of that process, submitting a proposal for non-profit plant-based agriculture.

-In 2018, the Canadian government announced that the prison farms would be commercial goat dairy.
-After six years of investigation, Evolve Our Prison Farms obtained documentation revealing the government’s plan for the prison farms to supply goat milk for the Chinese infant formula market.
+In 2018, the Canadian government announced that the prison farms would be commercial dairy operations.
+In 2024, after six years of investigation, Evolve obtained documentation revealing the government’s plan for the prison farms to supply goat milk for the Chinese infant formula market.

-In 2021, following Evolve’s academic Prison Farm Report and 50,000 signature petition, the Correctional Service of Canada quietly announced the temporary pause of its goat milk plans, noting that the goat operation “will resume” once their financial situation stabilizes.
+In 2021, following Evolve’s academic Prison Farm Report and 50,000 signature petition, the Correctional Service of Canada quietly announced the temporary pause of its goat milk plans, noting that the goat operation “will resume” once the cow dairy is established and their financial situation stabilizes.

 In March 2022, the Correctional Service of Canada issued a $10.48 million contract to construct a barn for the small cow herd.